Key policy and regulations changes

 We regularly review our policies and regulations to make sure that these continue to be in the best interests of our students and safeguard our academic standards.
 The changes you see here, will have been considered in detail at one or more of the University's sub-committees before being approved by the University's senior academic committee, Academic Council, which is constituted by elected academic staff and has student union representation.

-Further advice: Please contact the Union of Kingston Students, or your Personal Tutor in the first instance if you would like to discuss the University's policies and regulations and how they impact you in any more detail.
+Further advice: Please contact Kingston Students' Union, or your Personal Tutor in the first instance if you would like to discuss the University's policies and regulations and how they impact you in any more detail.

 Changes for 2023/24